17th > February > 2014 Archive

 Google has bought five-month-old security startup SlickLogin, which specialises in sound-based authentication technology.

 Tracking storage supplier and association news is like standing underneath a waterfall; you get deluged.
 Of course, the main stories stand out but there are lots of others that are worthy of note.
+In alphabetic order we have:

 Cisco has swallowed huge costs to attempt to firefight heavily degraded memory components found in the company's kit - but it's refusing to bad-mouth the supplier behind the tetchy chips.